sudheer-gowrigari/explainers/combobox.md

 A good analogy for what this document will result in looking like is the [Tabs research document.](https://open-ui.org/components/tabs.research.parts/)

-### Combobox Research

-To keep this doc focused on the initial recommended approach, we've separated the research for parts and examples into another document that can be [found here](combobox-research.md)

 ### Recommended anatomy for version 1